ikuamike/ikuamike.github.io/content/posts/2024/p3rf3ctr00t_ctf_2024_AD.md

 There is potential to write an script that goes through xmlrpc and dumps various info if wp-admin is blocked.
 I hope you the reader can look into it.
 I surely will.

 It tried using wp-json as well but I didn't succeed.

+### HAProxy configuration

+I was also curious about was the config used to block access to wp-admin and wp-login.

+Looking at the haproxy config at `/etc/haproxy/haproxy.cfg`, we can see the regex was quite basic and only focused on the standard url.

+{{< image src="/img/p3rf3ctr00t_ctf_2024/wordstress_31.png" alt="" position="center" style="border-radius: 8px;" >}}

+Therefore it was possible to bypass with other variations such as:

+- /wp-content/../wp-admin/
+- /./wp-admin
+- /a/../wp-admin
+- //wp-admin

 ## Conclusion
 This was good challenge, especially the first part where the linux box is part of the domain that was unique.
 Cheers to the author [Winter](https://x.com/byronchris25).
 Thanks for reading to the end!